 The success of our broadcast stations depends significantly upon their audience ratings and their share of the overall advertising revenue within their markets.
 The radio and television broadcasting industries are highly competitive businesses.
-Each of our radio stations compete with both Spanish-language and English-language radio stations in their market, as well as other media, such as newspapers, broadcast television, cable television, interactive, magazines, outdoor advertising, satellite radio, and transit advertising.
+Each of our radio stations compete with both Spanish-language and English-language radio stations in their market, as well as other media, such as newspapers, broadcast television, cable television, smart phones, tablets, smart speakers and other devices, magazines, outdoor advertising, direct mail, Internet radio, satellite radio, and transit advertising.
 Our television operations compete for viewers and revenue with both Spanish-language and English-language television stations in our local markets, as well as nationally broadcast television operations, cable television, interactive and other video media.